-Holidays to Vietnam are increasing, and it’s easy to see why.
+Holidays to Vietnam are as popular as ever, and it’s easy to see why.
 But what about booking a holiday to Vietnam and Cambodia?

-With a troubled history where the country was once split in two and at war, well behind it, it has picked itself up and opened its arms wide to tourism.
-From the colonial chic of Hanoi to the emerald waters of Halong Bay in the north, the golden sands of Hoi An in the centre to frantic Saigon in the south, there is something for everyone in Vietnam.
-Coupled with delicious French influenced cuisine and the most friendliest people you could ever meet, Vietnam is certainly the jewel in Southeast Asia’s crown.
-Go now and see its enchanting nature for yourself!
+With its troubled past, the country was once split in two and at war, well behind it, it has picked itself up and opened its arms wide to tourism.
+From the colonial chic of Hanoi to the emerald waters of Halong Bay in the north, the golden sands of Hoi An in the centre to frantic Ho Chi Minh in the south, there is something for everyone in Vietnam.
+Coupled with delicious French influenced cuisine and the friendliest people you could ever meet, Vietnam is certainly the jewel in Southeast Asia’s crown.
+Go now and experience its enchantments for yourself!

 But why visit just one incredible country when you can visit two?
-Why not visit Vietnam and Cambodia on one brilliant holiday, especially as it’s Vietnam’s neighbour?
+Why not visit Vietnam and its beautiful neighbour Cambodia on one brilliant holiday, seeing as you’re over there!

 Why Should I Extend My Holiday In Vietnam To Include Cambodia?

-Straddled between two economic giants, tourists often overlook Cambodia and its magnificent treasures: ones that should be on everyone’s bucket list.
+Sandwiched between the ever-popular Thailand and Vietnam, tourists often overlook Cambodia and its magnificent treasures.
+There’s one in particular that should be on everyone’s bucket list.

 It’s likely that you’re familiar with it, as its famous throughout the world – the magnificent Temples of Angkor, a UNESCO World Heritage Site, situated on the edge of the city of Siem Reap.

-Here, you can find Angkor Wat, the largest religious monument in the world.
-It is the epitome of the architectural skill of the ancient Khmer Empire and is a beautiful sight to behold.
+Here, you’ll find Angkor Wat, the largest religious monument in the world.
+It is the epitome of the architectural skill of the ancient Khmer Empire and an incredible sight to behold.
 It’s best seen at sunrise, where the orange hues of the morning cast the building into stark silhouette and the light plays on its lotus-flower filled moat.

-But did you know that Angkor Wat is but a small part of the Angkor Complex?
-Generations of Khmer rulers built hundreds of temples, which today are all artfully crumbling in their exotic jungle settings and ripe for exploration.
+But did you know that Angkor Wat is but a small part of the Angkor complex?
+Generations of Khmer rulers built hundreds of temples, which today are all artfully crumbling in their exotic jungle settings and ripe for exploration!

-There’s the Temple of Bayon, richly decorated in beautiful, smiling faces and built primarily as a shrine dedicated to Buddha.
+There’s the Bayon, a mountain temple richly decorated in beautiful, enigmatic faces and built primarily as a shrine dedicated to Buddha.

-And not forgetting the city of Angkor Thom, the last capital of the Khmer Empire.
-It’s a walled city with five entrance gates: one for each of the points on a compass and one known as the Victory Gate.
+And then there’s the walled city of Angkor Thom, the last capital of the Khmer Empire.
+Within the walls are five grand entrance gates: one for each compass point and one known as the Victory Gate.
 Entering through any of them gives a huge sense of adventure to come!

-What’s more, during your three days in Cambodia, you’ll get to experience Siem Reap’s bustling markets, notable museums and exciting food scene in your 3 days in Cambodia.
-If Vietnam is Southeast Asia’s jewel, Cambodia is its undiscovered gem.
-You’ll leave wanting to know even more of this untouched country.
+What’s more, during your three days in Cambodia, you’ll get to experience Siem Reap’s bustling markets, great food and lively nightlife.
+If Vietnam is Southeast Asia’s jewel, Cambodia is its undiscovered gem – you’ll leave wanting to know even more of this untouched country.

 So tick both Vietnam and Cambodia off your bucket list for the price of only Vietnam; and come home with memories to last a lifetime.